Legendary Stardust Cowboy: "Paralyzed"

 While in college Odam had the idea of "writing a wild song that would captivate everybody."
 This led to his writing of a song, "Paralyzed", which he performed at local talent contests.
 He recorded "Paralyzed" in 1968 in what was apparently a moment of spare time in a recording studio in Fort Worth, Texas.
 He played dobro and bugle, while T-Bone Burnett played drums.
 The track features unintelligible snarls, growls, and similar vocalisms, surrounded by frantic strumming on acoustic guitar, Burnett's equally frantic drumming, and occasional slurred yelps of the song's title, "Paralyzed!"
 The words that are uttered change with each performance, and are occasionally somewhat intelligible; the song's main storyline centers on Odam's unrequited love for a real-life "beautiful cheerleader from Lubbock."

 Five hundred copies of the single were initially pressed and were released on Odam's own Psycho-Suave label.
 The song gained some regional popularity and was picked up by a major label, Mercury Records.
 The song's popularity earned "the Ledge" (as he is known by fans) an appearance on NBC's Rowan and Martin's Laugh-in comedy television series, season 2, episode 10.
 He dressed in his trademark buckskin jacket, boots and spurs, and ten-gallon hat and, presumably backed by T-Bone Burnett on drums, performed "Paralyzed" and its B-side, "Who’s Knocking On My Door".
 During the latter song the entire Laugh-In cast joined him on stage and began cavorting and clowning around.
 The Ledge, in his words, "got mad and ran off the set.
 That wasn't part of the act."
 The song also made an appearance on The Tonight Show Starring Jimmy Fallon during the show's 'Do Not Play' sketch.

-In 1973, NASA used the song to wake up members of its space crew.
-The crew was allegedly so distracted from the shock over the course of the day that NASA forbade the use of the song for that purpose ever again, effectively banning the song from space.
+In 1973, NASA used the song to wake up the crews of Skylab 3 and 4.
+The crew was allegedly so distracted from the shock of the song (with Owen Garriott likening it to "...Marines doing close-order drill") that NASA forbade the use of the song for that purpose ever again.

 In the 1994 book The New Book of Rock Lists, writers Dave Marsh and James Bernard name "Paralyzed" the "Worst Song Issued by a Major Label".
 They write that the Legendary Stardust Cowboy was "a one-man band incapable of playing any instrument, singing in tune, or keeping in time even with himself," but note that "certain outlaw country fans consider 'Paralyzed' a camp classic."
 Conversely, critic Toby Creswell includes the song in his book 1001 Songs: The Great Songs of All Time and the Artists, Stories and Secrets Behind Them (2005).
 In 1976, "Paralyzed" ranked 15th in the first ever Festive Fifty, a top 50 list documenting the favourite songs of listeners of John Peel's radio show.
 Classical pianist Paul Lewis considers the song his guilty pleasure.